-- a. the spouse (including common-law and same-sex partners), child and step-child (including in-law), parent (including in-law), guardian, sibling and step-siblings (including in-law), grandchild or grandparent of an employee (including in-law), and - b.
-Any person who lives with an employee as a member of the employee's family. - 2.
+- a. the spouse (including common-law and same-sex partners), child and step-child (including in-law), parent (including in-law), guardian, sibling and step-siblings (including in-law), current ward, grandchild or grandparent of an employee (including in-law), and - b. any person who lives with an employee as a member of the employee's family. - 2.
 Two (2) additional days of paid leave may be granted for travel purposes outside of the local community to attend the funeral.
 Such requests shall not unreasonably be denied. - 3.
-In addition to leave provided in clauses 1 and 2 above, the superintendent may grant unpaid leave for a family member.
+In addition to leave provided in Article G.4.1 and G.4.2, the superintendent may grant unpaid leave for a family member.
 Additional leave shall not be unreasonably denied.
-For the purpose of this clause "family member" means: - a. in relation to an employee: - i. a member of an employee's immediate family; - ii. an employee's aunt or uncle, niece or nephew, current or former foster parent, ward or guardian or their spouses;
+For the purpose of Article G.4.3 "family member" means: - a. in relation to an employee: - i. a member of an employee's immediate family;

+ii. an employee's aunt or uncle, niece or nephew, current or former foster parent, former ward or guardian or their spouses;

 - b. in relation to an employee's spouse or common-law partner or same-sex partner: - i. the spouse's parent or step-parent, sibling or step-sibling, child, grandparent, grandchild, aunt or uncle, niece or nephew, current or former foster parent, or a current or former ward; and - c. anyone who is considered to be like a close relative regardless of whether or not they are related by blood, adoption, marriage or common law partnership. - 4.
-Any and all superior provisions contained in the previous collective agreement shall remain part of the collective agreement.
+Any and all superior provisions contained in the Previous Collective Agreement shall remain part of the Collective Agreement.